MASTG-KNOW-0018: WebViews

 Java Objects Exposed Through WebViews¶

-Android offers a way for JavaScript execution in a WebView to call and use native functions of an Android app (annotated with @JavascriptInterface
+Android offers a way for JavaScript execution in a WebView to call and use native functions of an Android app (annotated with @JavascriptInterface) by using the addJavascriptInterface method.
+This is known as a WebView JavaScript bridge or native bridge.

-, you're explicitly granting access to the registered JavaScript Interface object to all pages loaded within that WebView.
-This implies that, if the user navigates outside your app or domain, all other external pages will also have access to those JavaScript Interface objects which might present a potential security risk if any sensitive data is being exposed though those interfaces.
+Please note that when you use addJavascriptInterface, you're explicitly granting access to the registered JavaScript Interface object to all pages loaded within that WebView.
+This implies that, if the user navigates outside your app or domain, all other external pages will also have access to those JavaScript Interface objects, which might present a potential security risk if any sensitive data is being exposed through those interfaces.

 Warning: Take extreme care with apps targeting Android versions below Android 4.2 (API level 17) as they are vulnerable to a flaw in the implementation of